MarkM2000/Final-Project-MAP674/README.md

 ```

 I will then create several geopandas read files (`gpd.read_file`) consisting of CloudFront files that I plan to use.
 Stuff I plan to do include clipping points and creating spatial overlays.

+## Clipping points
+I will be clipping points by using the `gpd.read_file` read files that consist of clipping points.